-- By 2030 to redesign blank facades with a mixture of public art, illuminated panels, lighting or living green walls, depending upon locations and structural integrity. - By 2032 remove pedestrian bridge across the A96 and the underpass and replace with surface level pedestrian crossings and planting to provide better connections between the High Street, Cultural Quarter and Cooper Park and encourage walking and cycling. - Redevelop 'gap' sites (i.e. rear of RBS) to present a frontage onto Ladyhill Car Park/A96 by 2030.
+- By 2030 to redesign blank facades with a mixture of public art, illuminated panels, lighting or living green walls, depending upon locations and structural integrity. - By 2028 provide better connections between the High Street, Cultural Quarter and Cooper Park and encourage walking and cycling. - Redevelop 'gap' sites (i.e. rear of RBS) to present a frontage onto Ladyhill Car Park/A96 by 2030.